weiwei0618seu/wzhang-library/README.md

-# wzhang-library
+# FIT5032 Lab 1

-This template should help get you started developing with Vue 3 in Vite.
+Student Name: Wei Zhang
+Student ID: 36668699

+This repository is used for the FIT5032 Lab 2 and Lab 3 submission.

 ## Recommended IDE Setup